-Event Centralization in Privilege Management
+Event Centralization in Endpoint Privilege Management

-This document provides guidance on how to centralize Privilege Management events to a central server using Windows Event Forwarding.
-BeyondTrust provides a Privilege Management Reporting Pack, which includes enterprise class trend analysis dashboards, allowing organizations to understand and be proactive about the Privilege Management events raised in their environment.
+This document provides guidance on how to centralize Endpoint Privilege Management events to a central server using Windows Event Forwarding (WEF).
+BeyondTrust provides an Endpoint Privilege Management Reporting Pack, which includes enterprise class trend analysis dashboards, allowing organizations to understand and be proactive about the Endpoint Privilege Management events raised in their environment.

-With the Privilege Management Reporting Pack, Privilege Management events from all managed endpoints can be centrally collected to a SQL Server database.
-The Privilege Management Reporting Pack builds on a number of Microsoft technologies, including:
+With the Endpoint Privilege Management Reporting Pack, Endpoint Privilege Management events from all managed endpoints can be centrally collected to a SQL Server database.
+The Endpoint Privilege Management Reporting Pack builds on a number of Microsoft technologies, including:

-- · Windows Event Forwarding
+- Windows Event Forwarding

 - SQL Server

 - SQL Server Reporting Services (SSRS)